Neurodermatitis in Everyday Life: When Skin Calls for Gentle Solutions

 - Genetic predisposition: Defects in the filaggrin gene weaken the natural skin barrier

-- Immune system: Overreaction to actually harmless substances
+- Immune system: Overreaction to otherwise harmless substances

 In our practice at H4H Naturals, we repeatedly observe how external factors can trigger flare-ups.
 Particularly common triggers include: